freerange/site/soups/weeknotes/week-381.snip.markdown

 May bank holiday Monday.

-James met Alex, Dai and co at GDS to talk about continuing Smart Answers work.
-James and I had two Google Hangouts to talk about Smart Answers.
+James met Alex, Dai and co at GDS to talk about continuing Smart Answers work and/or possible other projects.
+James and I had a couple of Google Hangouts to talk all this through.

 James contacted his pension provider to increase the amount we pay to his pension.